-- Microwave a bowl of equal parts water and vinegar for five minutes.
-The steam will loosen any food bits, and the vinegar will act as a disinfectant.
+- Microwave a bowl of equal parts water and vinegar for five minutes as a disinfectant.
 Be very careful opening your microwave when the five minutes are up.
-Everything will be hot!
-Crack the door, and let it cool for two minutes.
-Then use a rag to easily wipe down the inside.
+Crack the door, and let it cool before using a rag to wipe down the inside.

 - Soak the exhaust filters from above your stove in a mixture of vinegar and water to remove the cooked-on gunk.
-After soaking, rinse and return the filters to their rightful place.
+After soaking, rinse and return.

-- Use a paper towel to rub some vinegar on cloudy glasses to make them shine.
+- Use a paper towel to rub vinegar on cloudy glasses to make them shine.

 - Put vinegar in a baggie, and put it on your shower head.
 Use a rubber band to secure the bag and let it soak to remove buildup.

-- Boil vinegar and water in a pan that’s been burnt.
-You only need enough liquid to cover the burnt part.
-Once it reaches a boil, turn off the heat and let it cool so you don’t burn yourself.
-Then add a couple of tablespoons of baking soda and scrub to make the pot shine again.
+- Cover the bottom of a burned pan with vinegar and water.
+Heat to boiling, and then turn off and let it cool so you don’t burn yourself.
+Add a couple of tablespoons of baking soda, and scrub to make the pot shine again.

 - Pull an old sock over your hand, spritz with vinegar and use it to wipe down dirty blinds.

 The product is simply a miracle.
 Check out: “The Case for Vinegar — 83 Amazing and Environmentally Friendly Uses.”

 Clean your grill with an onion